Brooklyn solutions logo

 • OCEG “Red Book” GRC Capability Model: The OCEG framework is a foundational resource for understanding integrated GRC best practices.
 It provides process guidance and a unified vocabulary for GRC that you can adapt in your organization.
 OCEG also offers certifications (like GRC Professional) and a library of resources for GRC professionals.

-• ISO 31000:2018 – Risk Management Guidelines: This international standard lays out principles and a generic framework for risk management applicable to any organization.
-It’s a great resource to learn how to embed risk management into governance and processes, emphasizing leadership and culture.
+• ISO 31000:2018 – Risk Management Guidelines: This international standard lays out principles and a generic framework for risk management applicable to any organisation.
+It’s a great resource to learn how to embed risk management into governance and processes, emphasising leadership and culture.
 The ISO 31000 family and related standards (like ISO 27005 for information security risk) are valuable for designing or benchmarking your risk management processes.

 • NIST Frameworks for Cybersecurity and Risk: If you deal with IT, security, or privacy risks, look into NIST’s frameworks.
 The NIST Cybersecurity Framework (CSF) is widely used to structure cybersecurity programs, and the NIST Risk Management Framework (RMF) is key for integrating security & privacy into system lifecycles.
-NIST publications (800-series) also cover guidelines on continuous monitoring, incident response, and compliance (especially for U.S. government-related organizations).
+NIST publications (800-series) also cover guidelines on continuous monitoring, incident response, and compliance (especially for U.S. government-related organisations).
 They are publicly available and rich with best practices.

 • Regulatory Body Guidance: Often, regulators or industry bodies publish guidance that can help shape your GRC program.
 For example, the U.S. Department of Justice (DOJ) has guidance on effective compliance programs (what prosecutors look for, which is insightful for any compliance officer).
 Financial regulators issue risk management guidelines (like the Federal Reserve’s guidance on enterprise risk management for banks).
 The UK’s Financial Conduct Authority (FCA), the European Central Bank, and others have documents on governance expectations.
 Using these materials can ensure your GRC approach meets supervisory expectations.
 Additionally, frameworks like the COSO ERM and COSO Internal Control frameworks (available via COSO and often through the IIA or AICPA) are classic reads for governance and control structures.

-In conclusion, “What is GRC?” can be answered as above: it is a framework for ensuring that an organization is run responsibly, risks are managed, and obligations are met.
+In conclusion, “What is GRC?” can be answered as above: it is a framework for ensuring that an organisation is run responsibly, risks are managed, and obligations are met.
 But implementing GRC is a journey, not a one-time task.
 It requires commitment across the enterprise and a willingness to continually improve.
 The payoff, however, is significant.
-With a strong GRC foundation, organizations not only avoid pitfalls but can proactively seize opportunities with greater confidence.
+With a strong GRC foundation, organisations not only avoid pitfalls but can proactively seize opportunities with greater confidence.
 In an age where trust and resilience are competitive differentiators, investing in GRC is investing in the long-term success and sustainability of the business.

-By following the guidance in this article and leveraging the resources listed, you can start or refine your own GRC initiative – building a safer, more compliant, and well-governed organization that is equipped to thrive even amid uncertainty.
+By following the guidance in this article and leveraging the resources listed, you can start or refine your own GRC initiative – building a safer, more compliant, and well-governed organisation that is equipped to thrive even amid uncertainty.
 Good governance, effective risk management, and unwavering compliance really do go hand-in-hand to drive better enterprise outcomes.

 Share this whitepaper: